Universal Backdoor Attacks: Experiments

 To measure the inter-class transferability of poisoning, we examine how increasing the number of poisons in one set of classes increases attack success on a disjoint set of classes in the dataset. \revised{ We divide the classes into the observed set $\textbf{B}$ and the variation set $\textbf{A}$. $\textbf{B}$ contains 10\% of the classes in the dataset (100 classes), while $\textbf{A}$ contains the remaining 90\% of classes (900 classes).
 We use the ImageNet-1K dataset and a patch trigger for our backdoor.
 We poison exactly one sample in each class in $\textbf{B}$.
 In \Cref{fig:transfer}, we ablate over the total number of poisons in the dataset, distributing all poisons except for the 100 poisons in \textbf{B} evenly in classes in $\textbf{A}$. }

 \revised{We find that by poisoning a class with a single sample, our Universal Backdoor can achieve a successful attack on a class if sufficient poisoning is achieved elsewhere in the dataset.
 Increasing the number of poison samples in \textbf{A} improved the backdoor's ASR on classes in \textbf{B} from negligible to over 70\%. \emph{Therefore, we find that protecting the integrity of a single class requires protecting the integrity of the entire dataset}.
 Our Universal Backdoor shows that every sample, even if they are associated with an insensitive class label, can be used by an attacker as part of an extremely poison-efficient backdoor attack on a small subset of high-value classes.
-We provide further evidence for this in \Cref{sec:apx-transfer-classes}, where we show that \textbf{A} can contain significantly less than 900 classes while preserving the strength of inter-class poison transferability on \textbf{B}.}
+We provide further evidence for this in \Cref{sec:apx-transfer-classes}, where we show that \textbf{A} can contain significantly fewer than 900 classes while preserving the strength of inter-class poison transferability on \textbf{B}.} The baseline method does not demonstrate any inter-class transferability, as increasing the poisoning in \textbf{A} does not increase the attack success rate on \textbf{B}.